Locally Repairable Codes with Unequal Local Erasure Correction: Proof of Lemma

 \section{Proof of Lemma \ref{lem:rnkera}}

-\begin{IEEEproof} An erasure pattern can be represented by an index set $\mathcal{R}$ corresponding to the remaining symbols.
-Any erasure pattern can be transformed into the claimed worst case pattern by invoking Algorithm \ref{alg:3}.
-In Step \ref{alg:3:step} of the algorithm, as many symbols as possible in the local group $\mathcal{G}_j$ are replaced with symbols in the local group $\mathcal{G}_i$, where $ \lvert \mathcal{G}_i \rvert \leq \lvert \mathcal{G}_j \rvert $.
-We claim that that this replacement always yields an erasure pattern with a non-increasing \emph{remaining rank}, i.e., a non-decreasing number of \emph{rank erasures}, making the claimed pattern be the worst indeed.
+\begin{proof} Any erasure pattern can be transformed into the claimed worst case pattern by repeatedly invoking Algorithm \ref{alg:R}.
+This is because, in Step \ref{alg:R:step} of the algorithm, symbols as many as possible in the local group $\mathcal{G}_{l_2}$ are replaced with symbols in the local group $\mathcal{G}_{l_1}$, where $ l_1 < l_2 $.
+We show that that this replacement always results in a non-increasing \emph{remaining rank}, making the claimed pattern worst indeed.

 First, observe that

 where